mythz/site/_blog/posts/2021-10-28-docs-search.md

 We have been super impressed with the search experience that Typesense enabled, the engineers behind the Typesense product have created something with a better developer experience than even paid SaaS options and provided it with a clear value proposition.

+## ServiceStack a Sponsor of Typesense

-As a way to show our thanks, ServiceStack is now a sponsor of [Typesense on GitHub sponsors](https://github.com/sponsors/typesense) 🎉 🎉
+We were so impressed by the amazing results, as a way to show our thanks ServiceStack is now a sponsor of [Typesense on GitHub sponsors](https://github.com/sponsors/typesense) 🎉 🎉

-At ServiceStack, we know how challenging trying to make open source software sustainable can be and our dual license approach isn't going to suit everyone.
+We know how challenging trying to make open source software sustainable can be, and our dual license approach isn't going to suit everyone.
-So if you find yourself using amazing open source products like Typesense, and you want to see these teams continue, find out how you or your company can support them.
+If you find yourself using amazing open source products like Typesense, and you want to see these teams continue, find out how you or your company can support them.